Internet Sites for Career Planning

 - Provide information of use to the client

-- Be professionally prepared and executed (embedded links work, presentation is professional, grammar correct, no typos, extra resources and assistance provided when appropriate).
+- Be professionally prepared and executed (embedded links work, presentation is professional, grammar correct, appropriate use of images, no typos, extra resources and assistance provided when appropriate).

-Users may suggest additions and deletions if a new site fits the above guidelines.
-Please submit the title of the resource, the link, a 2-3 sentence description of what the site contains, and additional information for the reviewers.
-Submit the request now.
-Use our form – do not email NCDA.
+If a new site fits the above guidelines, submit the title of the resource, the link, a 2-3 sentence description of what the site contains, and additional information for the reviewers.
+Submit the request now using our form– do not email NCDA.
 Lengthy “sales pitches” about a new site will not be considered.
-Updates will be made at the editor's and reviewer's discretion, as appropriate.
+Updates (typically quarterly) will be made at the editor's and reviewers' discretion.

-Click on the category below to find the resources you wish to review and use.
+Click on the category below to find the Internet resources you wish to review and use.
 Before using the links, please review the NCDA Legal Notice and Disclaimer.

 This site provides a “personality” (or preference) assessment that returns a 4-letter code similar to the Myers-Briggs Type Indicator.
 Users will answer questions and be provided with detailed free information about their type with the option to explore all 16 types.
 There is a strong “Our Theory” page that describes how the assessment was created and where to go for additional information.